carstenfuchs/flyme/README.md

   - pilot logbooks
   - airplane logbooks
   - compute membership and flight fees
+  - reserve airplanes
   - works on smartphones, tablets and desktop PCs
   - ease of use – also when time is short

 This software requires a live internet connection.
-It is not intended for use in flight, but can very well be used immediatly thereafter:
+It is not intended for use in flight, but can well be used immediatly thereafter:
-Even before you leave the cockpit, you can complete your flight records conveniently and quickly.
+Complete your flight records conveniently and quickly even before you leave the cockpit.

 Note that this software can *not* replace the keeping of flight records on paper where this is legally required.